SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/HOL step-by-step.md

 ### Task 3: Create Stored Procedures in SQL Pool.

-1. Execute the SQL script **CreateStoredProcedures SETUP ONLY** which you imported in Exercise 2.
+1. Execute the SQL script **CreateStoredProcedures SETUP ONLY** which you imported in Exercise 2.Make sure you are connected to **sqlpool**

 2. Click on **Run and then Publish**.